lighthouse-no/cf-buildpack-rust/README.md

 nightly
 ```

-If present, the `rust-toolchain` file should contain only this single value.
+If present, the `rust-toolchain` file should contain only a single value.

 See [`Rust toolchains`](https://rust-lang.github.io/rustup/concepts/toolchains.html) for more details about Rust channels.